NahwngLe/ZebraCrossing_Detection/README.md

 ## 📁 Dataset
 The dataset is a custom-labeled dataset of zebra crossings.
 It includes:

-Diverse conditions (sunny, night, crowded, empty)
+- Zebra Crossing in many diverse conditions (sunny, night, crowded, empty)

-Labeled in YOLO format
+- Labeled in PASCAL VOC format

 ## 📌 Future Improvements